-Whilst the islands in the Philippines may offer 5* resorts, I chose to explore its rugged beauty in a more unique (and affordable) way by camping on Seven Commandos Beach in El Nido.
+Whilst the islands in the Philippines may offer 5* resorts, I chose to explore its rugged beauty in a more unique (and affordable) way by camping in El Nido, Palawan, on Seven Commandos Beach.
 This is the most popular camping spot in El Nido, with its neighbor, Papaya Beach, also being a favorite.

-Beach camping is on my list of favorite things to do in the Philippines and whilst I was relieved to eventually get a warm shower, it was a unique experience.
+Beach camping in Philippines is on my list of favorite things to do in the El Nido and whilst I was relieved to eventually get a warm shower, it was a unique experience.

 Seven Commandos Beach was supposedly named after seven soldiers who were stranded on the beach after WWII.
 However, this story is yet to be confirmed and is questioned by the Filipino locals.

 Whilst most people think that Seven Commandos Beach is a remote beach on a private island, it’s not.
 It’s actually part of the mainland of El Nido in Palawan but is only accessible by boat.